What Is Two-Factor Authentication? (And Why You Should You Use It)

 Bottom line

 Many popular websites enable 2FA for better security protection.
-With account breaches being a huge problem these days, taking the extra step to enable two-factor authentication makes sense.
-Although it’s not 100 percent secure, it increases account strength and gives you more protection than passwords alone.
+With account breaches being a huge problem, taking the extra step to enable two-factor authentication makes sense.
+Although not 100 percent secure, it increases account strength and gives you more protection than passwords.
 By adding two or more levels of protection to your online accounts, you get a boost of security, making it harder for cybercriminals to steal your data.

-If you want to increase your online security, you should consider implementing 2FA and using a password manager for a more convenient way or storing multiple passwords.
-In addition, password authenticators provide better security than using passwords.
+To increase your online security, you should consider implementing 2FA and using a password manager with strong encryption.

 5.0